Neirea/my-portfolio/README.md

 -   Session authentication with Passport.js
 -   Data/Session is stored in MongoDB
--   Emails(contact messages) are sent by Sendgrid
+-   Emails(contact messages) are sent by nodemailer
 -   Recaptcha v3 verification for contact messages
 -   Cloudinary for image uploading/hosting